TheJupiterDev/mDirt/README.md

 To get your blocks in game, run /function YOURNAMESPACE:give_items

 ## Update plan
 - v1 of mDirt is now Feature Complete!
-There will possibly be bug fixes & UI changes, but it is now done!
 - v2.0.0 is now in development, coming with a complete overhaul to the entire application, and adding support for making custom items.

 ## In Progress